 Community Sharing Fund

-Since 1980, the Fund has provided upwards of 25,000 grants (an average of 1,700 per year) and has assisted a total of 60,000 people.
-It is a unique way for donors to have an immediate and direct impact that helps stabilize a person’s life.
+Since 1980, the Fund has made more than 25,000 grants (an average of 1,700 per year) and has assisted more than 60,000 people.
+It is a unique way for donors to have an immediate and direct impact that can stabilize a person’s life.